The influenza vaccines are available now and are suitable from age 6 months and up.

 Please only come to your appointment if you are well.
 If you are ill on the day, please call reception ASAP to reschedule your appointment.

 Wear clothing which allows easy access to your upper arm.

 Like all vaccines, the influenza vaccine can result in side effects, the most common being low grade fevers, headache, muscle aches and pains, tiredness and irritability.
 Please reply to the SMS message you will receive from SmartVax 3 days after your immunisation, asking about any side effects.

 You can also report all side effects directly to the TGA via this form or to Qld Health 13 HEALTH (13 4325 84).

 There is a small increase in the incidence of Guillain-Barre after some influenza vaccines, however if you catch influenza, the risk is much higher, resulting in less cases of Guillain-Barre among those who immunise!

-The risk of allergy is very small, but most obvious in the first 15 minutes after immunisation, so we do ask that you stay close by for that time.
+The risk of allergy is very small, but most obvious in the first 15 minutes after immunisation, so it is recommended that you stay close by for that time.

-Phones open 7.00am Weekdays, 7.30am Saturdays, and 8.30am on Sundays - IF YOU HAVE ANY SYMPTOMS OF COVID-19, PLEASE PHONE US DIRECTLY.
-DO NOT PRESENT IN PERSON TO RECEPTION.
+Phones open 7:45am Weekdays.
+PUBLIC HOLIDAYS: Closed.
+IF YOU HAVE ANY SYMPTOMS OF COVID-19, PLEASE PHONE THE CLINIC.
+DO NOT PRESENT DIRECTLY TO RECEPTION.